au-ts/libvmm/docs/MANUAL.md

 There are no feature bits to implement.
 The legacy interface is not supported.

 The sound device communicates with a hardware sound device via a sDDF sound virtualiser.

+### Network

+The network device makes use of the 'net' device class in sDDF.

+The device supports `VIRTIO_NET_F_MAC`.
+No other features are available.

+The legacy interface is not supported.

+The network device communicates with a hardware network card via a pair of sDDF RX and TX net virtualisers.
+In the future, this communication may be done through intermediary components such as a virtual network switch (VSwitch).

 # Adding platform support